 The core ideas of reduce, reuse, repair and recycle underpin our Policy Principles, in order to minimise our environmental impacts.
 We also comply with all relevant environmental legislation and regulations.

 We provide education to our staff and partners in sustainability issues to encourage them to minimise their own environmental impact, both at work and at home.

 Our staff continuously seek ways to minimise greenhouse gas emissions from our air travel and transportation to and from the office.
 This means using alternatives to air travel whenever possible and only flying when there is a clear reason.
 Staff are encouraged to use public transport, cycle or walk to and from the office.

 Conservation of energy and water resources

-Oxfam NZ seeks to reduce greenhouse gas emissions from the use of energy in our offices.
+Oxfam Aotearoa seeks to reduce greenhouse gas emissions from the use of energy in our offices.
 This includes using renewable energy, low energy appliances and minimising energy wastage.
 We also seek to cut down on water wastage.

 We reduce our waste production by composting, reusing, repairing and recycling wherever possible.
 We work to reduce the use of paper for internal and external communications and use recycled paper wherever possible.

 We aim to promote good environmental practices in our suppliers through our purchasing policies.
 Whenever possible, we source products that are fair trade, organic, energy efficient and environmentally friendly.

 Our performance towards meeting these goals and targets is independently monitored by InStep.
 We have been awarded the Instep Gold Certificate for achieving a verified emission reduction that meets or exceeds set goals in accordance with ISO 14064-1.